fractal-analytics-platform/fractal-web/docs/oauth2.md

 Fractal-web callback has to be defined using the following path: `/auth/login/oauth2`.

-Then, enable the desired provider on fractal-web using the `PUBLIC_OAUTH_PROVIDER` environment variable, for example:
+Then, enable the desired provider on fractal-web using the `PUBLIC_OAUTH_CLIENT_NAME` environment variable, for example:

 ```
-PUBLIC_OAUTH_PROVIDER=github
+PUBLIC_OAUTH_CLIENT_NAME=github
 ```

+This variable has to match the client name defined in fractal-server configuration.